 When purchasing Brazilian jiu-jitsu, you should select a good weave fabric because a gi can be made from various weaves.
 So you’re probably wondering, What does a BJJ gi weave mean?
 How many different kinds are there?

-The weave refers to the cotton fabric used to make a BJJ GI jacket.
+The weave is the cotton fabric used to make a BJJ GI jacket.
 There are many jiu-jitsu gi weaves, such as pearl, gold, single, and double weave.

 This article will clarify the distinctions between the different types of Gi Weaves.
 It explains which one to choose based on your needs and the advantages and disadvantages of each.